Popular sports in Japan (and Enjoy WORLD CUP! )

 A few Japanese marathon runners got medals in the Olympic games.
 Many people enjoy jogging.
 “Ekiden” is also popular and “Hakone Ekiden(Tokyo-Hakone collegiate ekiden relay race)” is one of the Japanese new year’s features.
 Ekiden is a long-distance relay race.

 Sumo is the national sport of Japan.
 Recently I heard the number of young women enjoying to watch Sumo has increased.

 Mao Asada, Yuzuru Hanyu…Many famous star players are in Japan.
 This sport is particularly popular among women.

 And these sports also have many players and fans.

 Volleyball/Basketball/Gymnastics/Swimming/Table tennis/Judo/Boxing/Athletics/Skiing & Snowboarding/Badminton…etc

 I have done some of those sports and watch those sports on TV.

-I have experienced playing tennis at the club of school.
+I have experienced playing tennis at the club at school.
 In Japan, club activities at school are more popular than a local club, and many people have experienced these sports at school when they were students.

 What is “taiikukaikei“(体育会系) in Japan?